 The WD Black SSD Dashboard acts as a monitoring tool for your SN750 (or other WD SSD drives).
 The main Status window allows you to view your drive’s health, capacity, temperature, interface speed, and volumes, as well as toggle Gaming Mode.
 The Performance window tracks your recent read/write speeds and provides you with a graph as well as the maximum recorded speeds during your session.
 The Tools window allows you to update your firmware, erase the drive, run S.M.A.R.T. diagnostics, as well as give you addition drive and system information.
 The Settings window checks for WD Black SSD Dashboard updates as well as toggles starting the Dashboard when Windows starts.
-Last, there is a help screen which directs you to online support and has an option to generate a report, presumably for support troubleshooting.
+Last, there is a help screen that directs you to online support and has an option to generate a report, presumably for support troubleshooting.

 The main feature of the WD Black SSD Dashboard is the ability to enable a Gaming Mode.
 Unfortunately, I was unable to enable this on the laptop as it requires a reboot after setting it and after the reboot, the software reported the SN750 was not in gaming mode.
 That being said, it’s a nominal feature as all it does is disables deep sleep mode and low power, similar to windows power modes.
 So while the drive is actually in use, gaming mode doesn’t really do anything aside from wake it up faster when you’re waking up your system from sleep mode.

 As far as the interface is concerned, it’s pretty straightforward and you can easily get to the setting or screen you wish to see.